Medically reviewed on March 9, 2017

 pounding heartbeats or fluttering in your chest.

 Isosorbide dinitrate can cause severe headaches.
 These headaches may gradually become less severe as you continue to use nitroglycerin.
-Do not stop taking this medicine to avoid headaches.
+Do not stop taking isosorbide dinitrate to avoid headaches.
 Ask your doctor before using any headache pain medication.

 Common side effects may be more likely to occur, such as: